"Before diving into a construction project understand the risks. What's lying in wait to bite unsuspecting contractors?"

-Are the risks real or imagined?
+Are the project risks real or imagined?

 Of course sometimes there are real dangers of walking through a dark empty house – you could trip and fall down the stairs, so using a torch or turning the lights on would be a good precaution.
 Also, you wouldn’t wander alone through a derelict house in a bad neighbourhood because you may just bump into someone high on drugs who could resent being disturbed.
 We need to understand what the real risks are and not let out imagination create problems where there aren’t.